 Its logo is gone.

-The group, led by Mark Zetzer, once used a logo that made a parody of the city's four leaves, replacing two with dollar signs.
+The group, led by Mark Zetzer, once that made a parody of the city's four leaves, replacing two with dollar signs.
 The group is operating without a logo for now, as a result of a request from Shaker officials that the Taxpayers Union cease and desist use of the logo and the threat of a SLAPP — Strategic Lawsuit Against Public Participation.